deficient/battery-widget/README.md

 `alert_title`, `alert_text`
 The text which shows up on the alert notification, respectively the title and body text.

+`warn_full_battery`, boolean
+Whether a notification should be displayed when the battery gets fully charged

 ### Requirements

 * [awesome 4.0](http://awesome.naquadah.org/).
 May work on 3.5 with minor changes.